axem-solutions/example/docs/cli_usage.md

 Here's what each part of the command does:

-- `--prvileged`: Give access to the USB devices.
+- `--privileged`: Give access to the USB devices.
 :warning: Only use this flag for testing purposes.
 The safe way is to only give access for the actual ST-Link USB device.
 - `--rm`: Removes the container after writing to the flash.